openstack/magnum/doc/source/user/index.rst

 _`flannel_backend`
   The type of backend for Flannel.
 Possible values are *udp, vxlan, host-gw*.
-If not specified, the default is *udp*.
+If not specified, the default is *vxlan*.
 Selecting the best backend depends on your networking.
 Generally, *udp* is the most generally supported backend since there is little requirement on the network, but it typically offers the lowest